 The topic of this article comes from an inquiry from one of my readers.
 Knowing that I’ve been around the world has led some people to wonder about the different foods that I’ve tried.
 Especially since I’ve lived in a remote village in West Africa for two years.
 And seeking out new and exciting foods is one of my favorite things to do during my travels.
-So for this article I’ll be sharing the top 3 craziest foods that I’ve eaten so far.
+So for this article, I’ll be sharing the top 3 craziest foods that I’ve eaten so far.
 And I’ve ranked these based on what I believe to be the least to the most crazy!

 3. Assorted Insects

-For this one we go to London, England.
+For this one, we go to London, England.
 A city that I like to refer to as a Culinary Capital.
 Just about any food that you can find anywhere in the world can be found in London.
 This was something that really intrigued me.
 And I made it a point to scope out something that I’ve never tried before, something unique.
 This search led me to a small restaurant called Archipelago.

 This restaurant specialized in exotic eats, and their menu consisted of things that I’d dare say that only an adventurer would order.
 So I was certainly in my element!
 I decided to order some of their dishes that included insects as ingredients.
-Some of which included; their love bug salad, pan-fried crickets, and chocolate covered locusts for dessert.
+Some of which included; their love bug salad, pan-fried crickets, and chocolate-covered locusts for dessert.
 All were actually quite good!
-Not to mention that these tiny creature contain a great amount of protein.
+Not to mention that these tiny creatures contain a great amount of protein.
 Which helped me get a nutrition boost so I could continue to explore the city!

 2. Pouched Rat

-For the last two we’re going back to my Peace Corps service in The Gambia.
-During my service I worked at the school in my village.
+For the last two, we’re going back to my Peace Corps service in The Gambia.
+During my service, I worked at the school in my village.
 One of my roles there was co-coordinating the school’s scout program.
-During a weekend camp one of my scouts approached me and another teacher and showed us this massive dead pouched rat.
+During a weekend camp, one of my scouts approached me and another teacher and showed us this massive dead pouched rat.
 It turned out that he killed it by literally flushing it out of its hole with a bucket of water.
 Once the rat scurried out of its hole, he grabbed it and tore its throat out.

 I told him to get rid of it.
 But the teacher there told me that the rat was edible and that they eat them.
-At that point I was more fascinated than anything else.
+At that point, I was more fascinated than anything else.
 So I told him that he needs to bring me a piece once it’s ready.
 After they finished cooking it they brought me the front leg, and it was quite tasty!
 This may sound rather cliché, but it did actually taste like chicken!
 Just DO NOT bite into the skin, the skin is very much rat flavor!